BLSQ/dhis2/README.md

     org_units = Dhis2.org_units(filter: "level:eq:2", fields: %w(id level displayName parent))

+If you want all fields, simply specify ´:all´

+    org_units = Dhis2.org_units(filter: "level:eq:2", fields: :all)

 Notes that any field found in the resulting JSON will be accessible from the object.

 Following the DHIS2 API, all calls are paginated - you can access the page info using the `pager` property on the returned list: